SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

 to be defined for each photon frequency group individually using the ``const_stellar_luminosities_LSol`` parameter.
 The luminosities are expected to be in units of solar luminosities.
-Each star particle will then emit the given luminosities, independent of their other properties, i.e. the spectrum is currently independent of stellar age, metallicity, redshift, etc.
+Each star particle will then emit the given luminosities, independent of their other properties, e.g. the stellar age, metallicity, redshift, etc.

 When solving the thermochemistry, we need to assume some form of stellar spectrum so we may integrate over frequency bins to obtain average interaction